nnirror/facet/README.md

 	- transposes an image onto the audio spectrum by generating a sine wave lasting for samplesPerColumn samples for every pixel in the image, starting with the left-most column and moving rightwards.
 	- the default samplesPerColumn value of 10 means that each second of audio will contain 10 columns of pixels.
 This value can be larger or smaller, but keep in mind the potential for generating humongous files.
 The lowest pixels in the image correspond to the lowest frequencies in the output.
 Conversely, the highest pixels in the image correspond to the highest frequencies in the output.
 This method currently only works with JPEG files, and sometimes certain JPEG files won't even work.
 (I have submitted a GitHub issue: revisitors/readimage#4) Re-saving the JPEG files in GIMP seems to create JPEGs that the middleware this method uses can parse correctly.
 	- the maximumFrequency and frequencyOffset values control the range of frequencies that the pixels will map onto.
+	- output range is from -1 - 1.
 	- __Note__: this examples uses MacOS / Linux file paths with forward slashes (e.g. `my/path/here`).
 For Windows, you will need to use back slashes (e.g `my\path\here`)
 	- example:
 		- `$('example').image('/path/to/file/goes/here.jpg',1024).play(); // each column lasts 1024 samples`
 ---
 - **noise** ( _length_ )
-	- generates a random series of values between 0 and 1 for `length`.
+	- generates a random series of values between -1 and 1 for `length`.
 	- example:
 		- `$('example').noise(1024).play();`
 ---